cvravi9/Benchmarking_SVCs/Original_Data_Comparision/Original_Germline_Data_Comparision/README.md

 ## 1. Inputs

-* The inputs for Germline Data Comparision is the Original VCF files.
+* The two input vcf files are the Original-Data-Comparision VCF files.

 * The first original vcf file with tumor sample purity of 0.7 is named *First-Original.vcf*